alberti42/Keynote-Progress-Bar/README.md

 - `SameAsPrevious`: (no argument) Uses the progress bar image from the previous slide to avoid flickering during _Magic Move_ transitions.
 Check [this section](#same-as-previous) for more details.
 - `stop`: (no argument) Special command marking the last slide where the progress bar should be displayed.
 All slides after the `stop` command will be ignored.
 It is mandatory to have one slide with this command.

+ #### 5.1.3.
+Commands on individual slides overwriting global configurations<a id="configuration-syntax-overwrite"></a>

+ The following list shows the commands that can be provided on individual slides, which overwrite the default behavior:

+ - `CompletedDotFillColor`, `UncompletedDotFillColor`, `CompletedDotStrokeColor`, `UncompletedDotStrokeColor`, `CompletedTextColor`, `UncompletedTextColor`, `BackgroundColor`.

 ### 5.2.
 Detailed description of selected commands<a id="configuration-detailed"></a>

 #### 5.2.1.
 PreserveExistingImages<a id="preserve-existing-images"></a>